 Family can be a touchy topic especially if either one of you shares a close bond with parents, siblings, uncles and aunts and cousins.
 Post-marriage, they will become your family too.
 Even so, it is healthy to talk about the extent of their involvement in your married life.
-Also what are your shared core family values?
+Also, explore if you share core family values?

-Include a discussing on this delicate matter in your list of pre-marriage questions.
+Include a discussion on this delicate matter in your list of pre-marriage questions.
 Be gentle but clear about what is acceptable to you.

-Also you should talk about how much time you plan to spend with either set of parents.
-Do you expect your partner to be there with them when you visit them?
+You should also talk about how much time you plan to spend with either set of parents.
+Do you expect your partner to accompany you when you visit them?
 Or it’s fine if you visit your parents separately and do a family thing once in a while?

 20. How will we celebrate special occasions?

 This is a very important question to ask before marriage.
 Your partner might just believe in quiet and intimate celebrations and you might believe that it has to be a big thing.

-Also how important is it to involve the family in the celebration?
-For instance it’s your partner’s birthday and they cannot imagine not including their parents in the celebrations but you want to do it at a weekend getaway in a resort.
+Also, how important is it to involve the family in your celebrations?
+For instance, it’s your partner’s birthday and they cannot imagine not including their parents in the celebrations but you want to do it at a weekend getaway in a resort.